saitamasahil/skyscraper/docs/CACHE.md

     If you decide to add your own files to the subfolders, you risk them being deleted by Skyscraper later on if it is run with one of the cache cleanup command line options.
 You've been warned!

-**Other cool stuff you CAN DO**

-Each subfolder in the `/home/<USER>/.skyscraper/cache/` folder is self-contained and can be copied to other Skyscraper installations at your convenience.
+**Other cool stuff you CAN DO**: Each subfolder in the `/home/<USER>/.skyscraper/cache/` folder is self-contained and can be copied to other Skyscraper installations at your convenience.
 Just copy the folder itself over to some other computer that has Skyscraper 1.6.0 or later installed, and you can make use of the data when generating game lists.
 If you add it at a non-default location, set the custom folder with `-d <FOLDER>`.

 ### Resource Cache Format